JasmeetSinghBali/Full_Stack_Projects/Travel_Bucket_List_App/ReadMe.md

 >> - [x] API reference->popup at https://visgl.github.io/react-map-gl/docs/api-reference/popup for pop up message u will also find marker related react code in the same docs
 ***
+>> - [x] To avoid the path.split is not a function in react error while using react-hook-form note react-hook-form updated to 7.0.0 from 6.X.X and has breaking changes:
+You have to replace all ref={register} with {...register('value_name')}

 > ## eslint setup

 - add a lint script in the package.json and point to the src folder or where your express server is located.